Taving40/Python_Design_Patterns/README.md

 * class starting with "I" - interface (does not have implementations, cannot be instantiated)
 * class starting with "A" - abstract (may have implementations, cannot be instantiated)
 * class starting with "Concrete" - instantiable class derived from abstract class or interface
+* client - piece of code (usually encapsulated) that will make use of another class (it's being "serviced" by it).

 ## Summary